 - A single creditor

-One of the main benefits of debt consolidation for the small business owners is the comfort it offers.
+One of the main benefits of debt combination for small business owners is the comfort it offers.
 Unlike dealing with multiple creditors, it becomes much easier for you to deal with only one creditor.
-With a good debt consolidation plan, outside company also helps the businessmen to create a better payment plan and set reminders to stick to it without fail.
+With a good debt consolidation plan, the outside company also helps the businessmen to create a better payment plan and set reminders to stick to it without fail.

 - Lower interest

 No one likes to pay more than baseline interest for a loan.
-One major benefits of consolidation in this regard is that you can potentially downsize your interest through this process.
-When all the loans as well as credit lines combine into one new loan, repaying becomes easier over a longer term with lesser interest than existing.
+One major benefit of consolidation in this regard is that you can potentially downsize your interest through this process.
+When all the loans, as well as credit lines, combine into one new loan, repaying becomes easier over a longer term with lesser interest than existing.
 However, you need to understand the terms clearly as sometimes the lower interest may be an outcome of the extended time period for repayment.
 Consider these two matrices to find out the best combination.

 Drawbacks of consolidation